Building the System That Builds the Product

 • Website designers

-These tools tried to provide the same thing—a higher level of abstraction.
+Those tools all reached for the same thing: a higher level of abstraction.

-Think about it.
+Think about that.
 AI is a thought engine.
-We can mix code and thought together.
-This is a huge level of automation we never had before.
+We can blend code and thought.
+That's a level of automation we've never had before.

 Traditional coding with AI: